-- 1. Encourage those present to make united prayer a regular part of their lives.
+- 1. Encourage those present to make united prayer (in some form) a regular part of their lives.
 Share a copy of this mini-handbook with them, if possible, so they can teach others. - 2.
-Promote the 777 Prayer Initiative (prayer for the Holy Spirit at 7 A.M. and 7 P.M., seven days a week in each local time zone, in order to create a global prayer chain). - 3.
-Stress the importance of perseverance in prayer if we want to share the experience of the disciples in the upper room. - 4.
-Ask people to share their testimonies if they were blessed by united prayer.
-This will help others to try it in the future.
-The leader may collect testimonies directly after the prayer session or encourage participants to share on the Revival and Reformation Web site (www. revivalandreformation.org) for the encouragement of others worldwide. - 5.
-Remind those present to follow through on the convictions that God laid on their hearts during prayer, no matter how difficult.
-We can pray, but if we continue in the same sinful, selfish ways after the prayer is over, what gain is there?
+Stress the importance of perseverance in prayer if we want to share the experience of the disciples in the upper room. - 3.
+Encourage people to share their testimony with others if they were blessed by united

+- prayer.
+This will help more people want to join in the future. - 4.
+Most importantly, remind participants to follow through on the convictions that God laid on their hearts during the prayer time, no matter how difficult those convictions may be.
+We can pray, but if we continue in the same sinful, selfish ways after the prayer is over, what gain is there? - 5.
+Finally, encourage all who are able to visit www.revivalandreformation.org to find many fresh prayer resources, Day of Prayer and Fasting programs, and revival resources.
+People may also share prayer testimonies online to encourage church members worldwide.